cloudpdf-io/cloudpdf-ruby/README.md

 ##### Options

-- `name`: the name of the PDF you want to upload (`string`)
+- `name`: The name of the PDF you want to upload (`string`)
-- `description`: description of the PDF you want to upload (`string`)
+- `description`: Description of the PDF you want to upload (`string`)
-- `parentId`: the ID of the folder you want to create the document in (`string`)
+- `parentId`: The ID of the folder you want to create the document in (`string`)
-- `tags`: set tags on the document to easily filter and search documents later (`array`)
+- `tags`: Set tags on the document to easily filter and search documents later (`array`)
 - `defaultPermissions`: Set the default permissions for this document.
+You can find all parameters in te [API docs](https://cloudpdf.io/developers/api-docs#create-document).
 If none are given we use the default permissions of the organization.
 You can change the default permissions of the organization in the Dashboard → Settings → Upload Settings. (`object`)

 #### Get a Document